-You might likewise discover that your pain worsens when you:
+You might also find that your pain worsens when you:

-The most regular reason for metatarsalgia is participating in sports activities that put pressure on the metatarsal bones at the front of your foot.
+The most common reason for metatarsalgia is participating in sports activities that put pressure on the metatarsal bones at the front of your foot.
 These activities typically lead to overuse of the area.
 Running, for instance, includes putting consistent force on the ball of your foot.
 The irregular tension on your foot can increase inflammation in the metatarsal area.
 It can likewise aggravate the tendons, ligaments, and cartilage around the bone.
 Forefoot runners are especially prone to metatarsalgia as they shift their weight to the front of the foot and away from the heel.

 Other causes include: